-I’m sure I’m not the only one who raised eyebrows when Toyota Motor Philippines (TMP) announced that another facelifted Vios was on its way here.
+I’m sure I’m not the only one who raised eyebrows when Toyota Motor Philippines (TMP) announced that another facelifted Vios was on its way here back in 2020.
 It’s a lot like the new Wigo: a facelift of a facelift.

 I wouldn’t really mind seeing another refresh, but the changes Toyota gave the Vios are subtle that I often get confused differentiating the new model from the previous one.
 Which compels me to ask, ‘Why update it in the first place?’